-Task c.): Maintain Plan
+Task d.): Maintain Plan

 The design of the information management and transmission system (hardware and software) capable of handling existing and future generated data is an ongoing process.
 We are building a system that will provide for quality control, standardization, and proper storage procedures.
-Modifications in the ISMP will reflect changes in project scope and developments in data design.
-Management strategies may evolve based on recommendations and feedback received from peer review and/or hardware and software demands.
+Modifications in the ISMP will reflect changes in project scope, priorities, and developments in data design.
+Management strategies may evolve based on recommendations and feedback received from peer review and/or infrastructure demands.